houdaslassi/vantage/README.md

 # Vantage

-A Laravel package that tracks and monitors your queue jobs across **all queue drivers** (database, Redis, SQS, and more).
-Automatically records job execution history, failures, retries, and saves everything.
-Provides a comprehensive web interface to view and analyze all your queue activity.
+A Laravel package that tracks and monitors your queue jobs.
+Automatically records job execution history, failures, retries, and provides a simple web interface to view everything.

 ## Installation